Cogger101/Gaming-song/README.md

 # Gaming-song
-Song about all my favorite games
+Song about all my favorite games.
+All game types physical, board or video.